ratta2ii/react-redux-state-api/README.md

 1:20pm | Finally making some progress here.
 Added constants for masterProductList, and exported that and TYPES out through the index module.

+2:13 | Chipping away on a new branch in my capstone.
+Working on selcting a product and opening model with correct data